Mr-T-Kelly/threat-hunting-scenario-tor/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `employee`.
-The device was isolated, and the user's direct manager was notified.
+TOR usage was confirmed on endpoint litefoot by the user vicone.
+The device was isolated and the user's direct manager was notified.

 ---